A New Riemannian Setting for Surface Registration: Introduction

-Inner metrics on planar curves were introduced and studied previously in \cite{Michor102,Michor98,Michor111}.
-Recently several examples of inner metrics were studied on surfaces and higher dimensional hypersurfaces in Euclidean space in \cite{Michor118,Michor119}.
-The numerical implementation of inner metrics for matching differs from LDDMM, because the metric on the tangent space at each surface depends nonlinearly on the surface.
+Inner metrics of Sobolev type on planar curves were introduced and studied previously in \cite{Michor107,Michor111}.
+Recently they were generalized to surfaces and higher dimensional hypersurfaces in Euclidean space in \cite{Michor119}.
+The numerical implementation of matching with these metrics differs from LDDMM, because the metric on the tangent space at each surface depends nonlinearly on the surface.
 This means the metric will change adaptively as one moves around in shape space.
-This adaptive property of the inner metrics is in marked contrast to LDDMM, where the outer metric is defined on the diffeomorphisms and projected down to the shapes, so it doesn't depend on the particular shape.
+This adaptive property is in marked contrast to LDDMM, where the metric is defined on the diffeomorphisms and projected down to the shapes, so it doesn't depend on the particular shape.

 The outline of the paper is as follows.
 In Sec. \ref{math} we review the registration problem for surfaces and recall how it is solved using outer metrics in LDDMM.
-Then we present the approach via inner metrics and point out the differences between the two methods.
+Then we present the approach via inner metrics of Sobolev type and point out the differences between the two methods.
 For definiteness, we will concentrate our attention on the Sobolev metric of order one.
 In Sec. \ref{disc} we discuss how to discretize and implement the geodesic equations for this metric and how to solve the registration problem via geodesic shooting.
 Finally, in Sec. \ref{example} we show how this metric performs in some examples using synthetic data.